pccouper/trixie/README.md

 ## Key files

-**Wallpaper**: wallpaper/wallpaper_1920x1200.svg and wallpaper/wallpaper_small_logo_1920x1200.svg
+**Wallpaper**: wallpaper/wallpaper_1920x1200.svg, wallpaper/wallpaper_small_logo_1920x1200.svg, and wallpaper_21x9.svg
-* Plain svg file, no unused elements, two different logo sizes
+* Plain svg file, no unused elements
 * This composition is designed to work when *cropped* to any dimensions specified in the requirements.
 There are visible tangents (solvable if necessary) on the 1280x1024 if it is *scaled and then cropped*.
-* *For the additional 21x9 format:* This was added after the initial design was completed.
-The "small logo" variant is a step in that direction.
-While there are no problematic tangents, the composition does not work as well with that width.
-If we expect a lot of users with that format, I'll tweak the design to accommodate it.
+* The 21x9 version is a draft.
+I'll clean it up, but first I wanted to get a draft out for comments.
 * Note that lxqt will have a hard-edged appearance compared to the other DEs tested (gnome, xfce, kde).
 Hypothesized root cause: I believe that this is due to the fact that qt versions prior to 6.7 used basic tiny svg, which does not include the blur effect used in the final composition.
 6.7+ implemented select effects that are available in svg but not tiny svg (e.g. blur), so it will have the softer edges in trixie's version of KDE but not lxqt or bookworm's KDE.
 I have't really dug in, though.